 - Must be a student in the Darla Moore School of Business

-Ambassadors are paid $10 per hour and are eligible to work up to 20 hours per week.
+- Ambassadors are eligible to work up to 20 hours per week